 Belle II membership

-The standard Belle II Registration procedure is based on Grid user certificates.
+The standard Belle II Registration procedure for official Belle II members is based on Grid user certificates.
 Step-by-step instructions to obtain and use Grid user certificates are in the lower part of this page.
-There are possibilities though to register without a Grid certificate.
+There are other possibilities though to register without a Grid user certificate.
+Please read ahead:

-Belle II collaborators, who have (had) a DESY account, may want to try out whether their account has already been enabled for Belle II.
-In case of problems or doubts please contact b2-registration-support_AT_belle2.org.
-See also menu on the right.
+Belle II collaborators, who have (had) already a DESY account, may want to try out whether their account has already been enabled for Belle II by trying to log into bastion.desy.de.
+In case of problems please contact b2-registration-support_AT_belle2.org.
+See also the warnings on the right side of this page.

-Alternatively, a paper-based registration procedure is available.The two main steps of authentication ('Who are you?') and authorization ('Are you in Belle II?') have to be carried out manually.
+Alternatively, in particular for users who are not (yet) in the Belle II members list, a paper-based registration procedure is available.The two main steps of authentication ('Who are you?') and authorization ('Are you in Belle II?') have to be carried out manually.
 Therefore it will require more work from your side and from the administrators in your and our institute.
 Hence we would like to strongly encourage you again to go for the Grid user certificate based registration since you will need this certificate later on for accessing data and submitting jobs in the Belle II Grid anyway.
 See Belle II Paper-based Registration.

-Students of Belle II who are not official members of the Belle II collaboration must use the Belle II Paper-based Registration.
+Students of Belle II who are not (yet) in the Belle II members list must use the Belle II Paper-based Registration.
 Make sure the form is signed by your institute representative!

 B2TiP (non-Belle II) members of the Belle II theory platform (B2TiP) please refer to Belle II Registration for B2TiP Users.
 Belle II members should contact Phillip Urquijo and b2-registration-support_AT_belle2.org to become members of this special group.

-External (non-Belle II) members of the Belle II theory platform (B2TiP) please refer to Belle II Registration for External Users.
+External (non-Belle II) members who needed access please refer to Belle II Registration for External Users.

-After your account has been created (please give it a few hours) you get further instructions by e-mail.
-Attention: We found those confirmation e-mails ending up in SPAM filters!
-After that you have to change your initial password on bastion.desy.de within the next 5 days.
-Your account is good for the Belle II wiki (confluence), the issue tracker (jira), the GIT repository (stash), and the build tool (bamboo).
+After your account has been created (it takes a few hours) you get further instructions by e-mail.
+Attention: Make sure those confirmation e-mails do not end up in SPAM filters!
+After that you have to change your initial password within the next 5 days on http://passwd.desy.de.

 Computing ressources (NAF)